NarendraRgukt/user-authentication-restapi/README.md

 # user-authentication-restapi
 Here are the various end points that I created in this project<br>
 POST-http://127.0.0.1:8000/api/account/create/user/<br>
+This endpoint is used to create user by providing the user details<br>
 Body Request:<br>
 {<br>
   "email": "user@example.com",<br>